cijo7/Halo/README.md

 ## Installation

-You can [download](https://github.com/cijo7/Halo/raw/master/dist/Halo-0.1.0.tar.gz) the package and install it by running
+You can [download](https://github.com/cijo7/Halo/raw/master/dist/Halo-0.1.0.tar.gz) the package and extract it to a suitable folder.
+Then you can install it by running

     sudo python3 setup.py install

 ## Usage
-After installing you directly launch the app either by searching for Halo, or from terminal by running
+After installing it, you can directly launch it either by searching for Halo among your installed apps, or from terminal by running

     halo

 ### Running directly from Source

+You can directly run this code without the need of installing anything into your system.
-You need to first install the dependencies manually by running
+First, you will need to install the dependencies manually by running

     pip3 install -r requirements.txt

-Then run the module
+Then run the python module by executing

     python3 -m halo